iterative/dvc.org/content/docs/studio/troubleshooting.md

   resources.
 - Whether [GitHub][gh-status], [GitLab][gl-status], or [BitBucket][bb-status]
   are experiencing service disruptions.
-In case of an on-premises deployment, please check with your administrator.
+In case of an on-premises deployment, do check with your administrator.

 [gh-status]: https://www.githubstatus.com/
 [gl-status]: https://status.gitlab.com/
 [bb-status]: https://bitbucket.status.atlassian.com/

-If you get this error and none of the above applies, please [get in touch with us](#support).
+If you get this error and none of the above applies, don't forget to [get in touch with us](#support).

 ## I cannot find my desired Git repository in the form to add a model